 Riders have options here, you can take on the monster climb of Lally’s mountain or you can take a flat route home.

-Which ever route you choose follow the signs and you end up on the Westport – Leenane road contimue towards Westport town turning right down the Quay Hill towards the Octogon and then follow the one way system down James Street.
+Which ever route you choose follow the signs and you end up on the Westport – Leenane road contimue towards Westport town turning left down the Quay Hill towards The Towers Bar and Restaurant, The Quay Westport.

 Please be careful and vigilant as Westport will be very busy with traffic and tourists.

 A warm welcome and refreshments are awaiting you at the new Westportif Food Village where you can reflect on a great days cycling.

 Rest, rehydrate, refuel and then get your dancing pants on, the town and amazing nightlife of Westport awaits you.